Mission San Luis Rey

 Lavandería

-Step under the gated arch and make your way down a grand staircase to visit the mission's lavandería, a place where members once washed their clothing and took their baths.
+Step under the gated arch and make your way down a grand staircase to visit the San Luis Rey Mission lavandería, a place where members once washed their clothing and took their baths.

 Aqueducts poured water into gorgeous stone and tile pools, and gargoyle fountains even spouted water onto the mission's lush orchards.